blaqbox-prime/monstera-LandingPage/README.md

 # monstera-LandingPage
-Landing page for a plants website
+Landing page for a plants website built using css, html and a little  javascript.